AnkitJha13/Calculator/README.md

 - script.js: Implements the calculator's functionality using JavaScript.
 - Feel free to explore and make changes based on your needs.

-# License

-This project is licensed under the MIT License.
-You are free to use, modify, and distribute the code for both personal and commercial purposes.

 ## Acknowledgments

-This project was inspired by the need for a simple calculator in web development projects.
+- This project was inspired by the need for a simple calculator in web development projects.
-Thanks to the contributors of open-source libraries and resources used in this project.
-Contact
-If you have any questions, suggestions, or issues regarding this project, feel free to contact me at ankitjha1403@gmail.com.
+- If you have any questions, suggestions, or issues regarding this project, feel free to contact me at ankitjha1403@gmail.com.

 Happy calculating!